ARM-software/abi-aa/buildattr64/buildattr64.rst

 encoding (ULEB128), DWARF style (for details see [GDWARF_]).

 String values are encoded using NUL-terminated byte strings (NTBS).

+In a subsection it is erroneus to give two different values to the same attribute, though the same value may be given more than once.

 Encoding of meta data in a loadable-unit
 ----------------------------------------